ph-design/PH60Slim-Choc/README.md

 |Keycaps                             |61      |Printed low-profile keycaps provided (optional)|

 # Printing Guide
 The Slim-Choc components are designed to print without any tunnning, but using the following profile setting will slightly increse the overall quality.
-If you are using a Bambu Lab printer, download the profile from [MakerWorld](https://makerworld.com/zh/models/1361888) is recommended.
+If you are using a Bambu Lab printer, download the profile from [MakerWorld](https://makerworld.com/en/models/1361888) is recommended.
+The Keycaps part should strictly follow the profile listed on [MakerWorld](https://makerworld.com/en/models/1394378) to prevent protential issues.

+## Case

 + Layer height: 0.16mm
 + Circle compensation: ON